Investors in talks to buy stake in Pirelli holding company

-MILAN (Reuters) - Industrial and financial investors are in talks to buy a stake in Camfin CAMI.MI, a holding company that controls tiremaker Pirelli PECI.MI, key investor Marco Tronchetti Provera said on Friday.
+MILAN, May 17 (Reuters) - Industrial and financial investors are in talks to buy a stake in Camfin, a holding company that controls tyremaker Pirelli, key investor Marco Tronchetti Provera said on Friday.

 The Italian businessman controls Pirelli, which has a market value of 4.2 billion euros ($5.4 billion), through a complex chain led by his MTP SpA holding vehicle and comprising two other companies, GPI and Milan-listed Camfin.

-The arrival of a new investor would help Camfin repay debt and give the investor a foothold in Pirelli, the world’s fifth-largest tiremaker by sales with facilities in five continents.
+The arrival of a new investor would help Camfin repay debt and give the investor a foothold in Pirelli, the world’s fifth-largest tyremaker by sales with facilities in five continents.

 In an emailed statement a spokesman for MTP said contacts and talks with various parties interested in playing a part in the restructuring of Camfin’s ownership structure were ongoing.